-ROBERT OSBORN has been making significant images in the proximate disciplines of art and documentary photography for nearly half a century.
+ROBERT OSBORN has been photographing for nearly half a century.

-In Southern California in the early 1970s he became involved in the origination of the sport of BMX.
-Mix into this period a compelling passion to photograph and a talent for writing and you have most of the ingredients that resulted in his creation of BMX Action magazine in 1976 and Freestylin' magazine in 1984.
-His photography and writing during these years had a positive influence on an entire generation of young men and women worldwide; set the stage for the bicycle-oriented action sports of today; and contributed to the eventual inclusion of BMX racing into the International Olympic Games.
+In Southern California in the early 1970s he was involved in the origination of the sport of BMX.
+Mix into this period a passion to photograph and a talent for writing and you have the primary elements leading to his creation of BMX Action magazine in 1976 and Freestylin' magazine in 1984.
+His photography and writing during these years had a profound influence on an entire generation of young men and women around the world; set the stage for the bicycle-oriented action sports of today; and contributed to the eventual inclusion of BMX racing and BMX freestyle into the International Olympic Games.